Sellebjergen/KyberCrystals/readme.md

-:warning: Please do not use this for any real cryptographic use!
-It has been developeda as part of a project I made during my masters in Computer science! :warning:
+:warning: Please do not use this for any real cryptographic use! :warning:

 # Crystals-kyber implementation